Network Representation Using Graph Root Distributions

-We first present a unified demonstration of the truncated weighted spectral embedding for SBM, DCBM, and MMBM.
-Following the notations in \Cref{sec:interpretation}, we set $k=3$ and
+We apply the truncated weighted spectral embedding for SBM, DCBM, and MMBM.
+For comparison, we also apply the graphon estimation method based on stochastic block model approximation (SBA) \citep{Airoldi13}.

-which corresponds to three blocks, but the rank is only $2$, with one positive eigenvalue and one negative eigenvalue.
+The GRD estimator $\hat F$ and the graphon estimator $\hat W$ are in different spaces, where $\hat F$ is a probability measure on an Euclidean space and $\hat W$ is a symmetric function defined on the unit square.
+Thus they may reveal different underlying structures about the network data.
+We shall see that the GRD estimator is able to reveal the clustering and subspace clustering of the network nodes, while the graphon estimator is less visually informative without a correct ordering of the nodes.
+Estimation errors and convergence rates in more general settings, including sparse networks and infinite dimensional GRDs, are considered in \Cref{sec:data_2}.

-The remaining parameters are set as follows. \begin{itemize} \item $\pi=(0.3,0.3,0.4)$ for the SBM and DCBM. \item $\Theta={\rm Unif}(0.7,1.4)$ for the DCBM, so the edge probabilities can be halved or doubled with the node activeness parameter $\theta_i$'s. \item $a=(0.5,0.5,0.5)$ for the MMBM, so that the mixed memberships are not too close to the extreme points. \end{itemize} For each model, we generate a random graph with $n=1000$ nodes, and apply the truncated weighted spectral embedding.
-The number of eigen-components is determined by the singular value thresholding rule as described in \Cref{sec:choose_p}, which chooses top two absolute eigenvalues in all three cases, with one positive component and one negative component.
+Following the notations in \Cref{sec:interpretation}, we set $k=3$ and $B$ given in \eqref{eq:B}.
+The remaining parameters are set as follows. \begin{itemize} \item $\pi=(1/3,1/3,1/3)$ for the SBM and DCBM. \item $\Theta={\rm Unif}(0.7,1.4)$ for the DCBM, so the effects of node activeness parameter $\theta_i$'s range from halving to doubling the corresponding SBM edge probabilities. \item $a=(0.5,0.5,0.5)$ for the MMBM, so that the mixed memberships are not too close to the extreme points. \end{itemize} For each model, we generate a random graph with $n=1000$ nodes, and apply the truncated weighted spectral embedding.
+The number of eigen-components is determined by the singular value thresholding rule as described in \Cref{sec:choose_p} with threshold $\sqrt{n}$, which chooses top two absolute eigenvalues in all three cases, with one positive component and one negative component.